 Do you hold events and workshops that reflect and support your company’s values and goals?
 Are they still fun?

-Are employees recognized for upholding your core beliefs?
+Are employees recognised for upholding your core beliefs?
 When employees aren’t embodying these principles, how do you address the issue?

 Are goals and projects created with your mission and vision in mind?